openstack/puppet-swift/README.md

 ```

 ### Define: swift::storage::filter::recon
-Configure the swift recon middleware on a swift:storage::server
+Configure the swift recon middleware on a swift:storage::server instance.
 Can be configured on: account, container, object servers.

 ### Define: swift::storage::filter::healthcheck
-Configure the swift health check middleware on a swift:storage::server
+Configure the swift healthcheck middleware on a swift:storage::server instance.
 Can be configured on: account, container, object servers.

-Declaring either the recon or health check middleware in a node manifest is required when specifying the recon or healthcheck middleware in an (account|container|object)_pipeline.
+Declaring either the recon or healthcheck middleware in a node manifest is required when specifying the recon or healthcheck middleware in an (account|container|object)_pipeline.

 example manifest: